 \subsection{Overview}

 \cref{fig:overview} shows an overview of our approach.
-For combining a classification network with a GAN generator in a hidden layer, i.e., stitching LayerX of the classifier and LayerY of the GAN generator, we train a 1x1 convolution to transfer between the two layers.
-After the 1x1 convolution is trained, we can invert the classification network at LayerX by forward transferring the activations through LayerY of the GAN generator, as shown in steps 1 - 3 in \cref{fig:overview}.
+For combining a feature extractor with a GAN generator in a hidden layer, i.e., stitching LayerX of the feature extractor and LayerY of the GAN generator, we train a 1x1 convolution to transfer between the two layers.
+After the 1x1 convolution is trained, we can invert the feature extractor at LayerX by propagating the activations from LayerY till the output of the GAN generator, as shown in steps 1 - 3 in \cref{fig:overview}.

 First, the activations at LayerX are extracted.
 Then we transfer them through the 1x1 convolution to get them from the latent space of LayerX into the latent space of LayerY.
 After that, the activations are scaled to match the spatial size of LayerY.
 For example, layer b32.conv0 of StyleGAN2 has a spatial size of 32x32.
 Therefore, before injecting our activations into that layer, we scale them to a spatial size of 32x32 via nearest neighbor scaling.
 Finally, we inject the activations into LayerY of the GAN generator while generating an output with the generator from a random seed.
-This means that we still get variations from the used seed after the injection layer.
-The output of the GAN generator is an inversion referred to as reconstructed input in \cref{fig:overview}.
+This means that we still get variations from the used seed or noise after the injection layer.
+The output of the GAN generator is referred to as reconstructed input in \cref{fig:overview}.

 For training, we need to compare the reconstructed and original input and train the 1x1 convolution to minimize a loss between the two.
-To compare them, we again use the classification network, as shown in step 4 in \cref{fig:overview}, and optimize the 1x1 convolution to minimize the L1 loss in LayerX.
-We do not minimize a loss in the input layer since we expect that, as the input propagates deeper through the network, it should discard unnecessary low-level information (e.g., the individual position of the dots on leopard fur), which the network would then be unable to reconstruct properly.
-Since we aim to visualize the activations of LayerX, we also use this layer to compute the loss.
+To compare them, we again use the feature extractor, as shown in step 4 in \cref{fig:overview}, and optimize the 1x1 convolution to minimize the L1 loss in LayerX.
+We do not minimize the loss in the input layer, because we expect the network to increasingly discard unnecessary low-level information the deeper the input propagates through the network.
+For example, individual positions of the dots on leopard fur, which the network would then be unable to reconstruct properly.
+Since we aim to reconstruct the activations of LayerX, we also use this layer to compute the loss.